jalcine/website/src/_posts/2013-01-26-static-web-pages-plus-git-equals-awesome-deployment.markdown

 ---

-I've been having lots of fun working with [Octopress][] and working with it to make it as simple for me to use as possible.
-Fortunately, this hasn't been much of a challenge.
-With a bit of trial and error, I've even managed to abstract the act of static web page deployment without too much help!
-Now, it's near possible to implement "Heroku-like" deployment.
-Towards the end, I even throw in a tip on how to do something similar to how Heroku might have deployment done as well!
+> I've been having a lot of fun working with [Octopress][]; working with it to
+> make it as simple for me to use.
+Fortunately, this hasn't been much of
+> a challenge.
+With a bit of trial and error, I've even managed to abstract the
+> act of static web page deployment without too much help!
+It's possible to
+> implement "Heroku-like" deployment.
+Towards the end, I even throw in a tip on
+> how to do something similar to how Heroku might have deployment done as well!

 # Prerequisties